spencertipping/canard/boot/image.md

     ::/=4 488b o107f8 488b o137f0 4883 o357 10   89 o003 c3
     ::/=8 488b o107f8 488b o137f0 4883 o357 10 4889 o003 c3

+## Return stack manipulation

+These two functions allow you to move values between the data and return stacks. r> pulls from the return stack, r< pushes onto it.

+Each of these uses a nonstandard return operator because it needs to ignore its own immediate return address.
+However, this doesn't impact the calling convention.

+    ::/r> 59 58 48ab ff o051
+    ::/r< 59 488b o107f8 4883 o357 08 50 ff o051

+# Closures

+Canard doesn't have closures in the same sense that Lisp or Haskell does, but you can construct functions that push specific values onto the stack so that the next function has something to work with.
+For instance, consider something like
+this:

+    adder x y = x + y
+    f = adder 5
+    f 10                          <- returns 15

+We can define adder like this in Canard:

+    = [adder] [+ /:k]             <- quotation here; we want composition = [f] adder 5                 <- notice: no quotation!
+    f 10                          <- returns 15

+The key is the /:k function, which is analogous to the 'k' combinator in functional programming.
+For any value, /:k returns a function that pushes that value each time it is called.

+## Constant function

+This is fairly simple.
+Values are represented as 64-bit numbers internally, so we just need to write a function that pushes a fixed number onto the stack.
+The processor supports a 64-bit move-immediate into %rax using the 48b8 operation, so the generated code will look something like this:

+    48b8 xxxxxxxx xxxxxxxx      <- value to be pushed 48ab c3                     <- push and return

+This requires 13 bytes of heap space, which we can obtain by subtracting directly from %rsi.

+    :://:k
+    488b o107f8                   # data-pop into %rax
+    4883 o356 0d                  # allocate heap space
+    66c7 o006 48b8                # write 48b8 instruction at (%rsi)
+      c7 o10609 0048abc3          # write 48ab c3 sequence at 9(%rsi)
+    488b o10602                   # write value to be pushed
+    4889 o106f8                   # data-push %rsi
+    c3

+Notice that we're writing the end opcodes first.
+Doing it this way lets us use a wider 4-byte mov, which makes the code smaller and decreases the instruction count.
+However, in doing this we also overwrite the last byte of the value that we want to push; so we wait to write the value until after we've written all of the opcodes.

 # Definition and invocation

 This is the last piece of the symbol table.
 Remember from earlier that the